QianJin2013/android-gcc-toolchain/README.md

 - The modified py file replace shutil.copy2 and shutil.copytree with customized copy2 and copytree which use hard link.
 - You can specify `--copy` to force use traditional copy mode.

-### 8. Support ccache to speed up repeating compilation.
+### 8. Support CCACHE to speed up repeating compilation.

+- Install [CCACHE](https://ccache.samba.org/) and config it as described [above](#ccache).
-- Specify `--ccache` option will use `ccache gcc ...` to compile.
+- Set env var USE_CCACHE=1 or specify `--ccache` option to android-gcc-toolchain to tell it use `ccache gcc ...` to compile.
 - This option cooperate with Redirection Mode or Env Mode -c($CC...) or -C($CC_target...).
-- When -c or -C, it implicitly add a hack option `ccache` to supersede all host-side compiler commands with a ccache wrapper.
+- When -c or -C, it implicitly add a hack option `ccache` to supersede all host-side compiler commands with ccache wrappers provided by this tool.

-- First you need install `ccache` by `brew install ccache` on Mac or `sudo apt-get install ccache` on Linux. then:

-    ```
-    export USE_CCACHE=1             #you'd better put this line to your ~/.bash_profile etc.
-    export CCACHE_DIR=~/ccache      #you'd better put this line to your ~/.bash_profile etc.
-    ccache -M 50G                   #set cache size once is ok
-    ```

 <a name=docker></a>
 ### 9. Use this tool in Docker (Docker image id: `osexp2000/android-gcc-toolchain`)